YogiHodor09/fast-api-server/readme.md

 # HTTP REQUEST METHODS

-get() - Read method that retreives data post() - Create method , to submit data put() - Update the entire resource patch() - Update the part of resource delete() - Delete the resource
+get() - Read method that retrieves data post() - Create method , to submit data put() - Update the entire resource patch() - Update the part of resource delete() - Delete the resource

-# FASTAPI ADDTIONAL HTTP REQUEST METHODS
+# FASTAPI ADDITIONAL HTTP REQUEST METHODS

 trace() - Performs a message loop-back to the target options() - Describes communication options to the target